Home

 Drag brunch, tarot readings, ghost tours, and a hurricane in a courtyard bar.

-NOLA is the bachelorette city for the crew that wants something with character — not the basic Vegas/Nashville run.
+NOLA is the bachelorette city for the bridesmaids who want something with character — not the basic Vegas/Nashville run.
 Drag brunches are an institution, ghost tours are unironically cool, tarot readers line Jackson Square, and the courtyard cocktail bars are pure magic.
 Lean French Quarter + Frenchmen Street + Bywater for the curated weekend.
 Avoid Bourbon Street's worst tourist traps.

 Lafayette #1 cemetery and voodoo history walking tour — peak "witchy bachelorette" content.